vestrel00/contacts-android/DEV_NOTES.md

 Same rules apply to all table rows.
 If all profile RawContacts table rows have been deleted, then associated Contacts and Data table rows will automatically be deleted.

+**Profile and users**

+Note that as of Android 5 Lollipop, there may exist multiple users in a device.
+Each user has a separate list of accounts and contact data.
+This also means that each user has a separate (local) profile contact.

+**Profile and Accounts**

+According to the `Profile` documentation; "... each account (including data set, if applicable) on the device may contribute a single raw contact representing the user's personal profile data from that source."

+In other words, 1 account can have 1 profile RawContact.
+Whether or not profile RawContacts associated to an Account can be carried over and sync'ed across devices and users is up to the Contacts Provider / Sync provider for that Account.

+> From my experience, profile RawContacts associated to an Account is not carried over / sync'ed
+> across devices and users.

+> TODO attempt to create a profile with multiple RawContacts each from a different account.

+Unlike regular contacts where the Contacts Provider automatically assigns to an Account (when available) RawContacts that currently don't belong to an Account, profile RawContacts that don't belong to an Account are NOT automatically assigned to an Account.

 **Profile permissions**